zakvarty/corrETAS/README.md

 # corrETAS
-R package for simulating and fitting the Epidemic Type Aftershock Sequence (ETAS) model with correlated magntiudes.
+R package for simulating and fitting the Epidemic Type Aftershock Sequence (ETAS) model with correlated magnitudes.